amaha7984/Road-Extraction-with-Advanced-Deep-Learning-Model/README.md

 The data presented in this study are available in the public domain for research purposes
 1. The Massachusetts Road Dataset can be accessed at https://www.kaggle.com/datasets/balraj98/massachusetts-roads-dataset
 2. The DeepGlobe Road Dataset is available at https://datasetninja.com/deepglobe-road-extraction
+3. The evaluation set from this study, provided for visualization and comparison purposes, can be accessed at [Evaluation Set](https://drive.google.com/drive/folders/1x7KrrPP3KtwGHdZUjuEuiDsjcQxvkeA4?usp=drive_link)

 ### Citation
 If you use this code for your research, please cite our [paper](https://arxiv.org/pdf/2410.14836).